A new, feasibility study has made the case for an £88 million bridge across the Thames connecting Rotherhithe with Canary Wharf

 The plans were revealed a week after Terry Farrell called on the next mayor of London to build more bridges in the east.

-He said that low-level bridges, which lift a few times a day to let tall ships past, would represent a cheaper alternative and should be used to act as a catalyst for mixed-use development on either side of the river, helping to accelerate existing plans for areas such as the Royal Docks and Thamesmead.
+He said that low-level bridges, which lift a few times a day to let tall ships past, would be a much cheaper alternative, and should be used to act as a catalyst for mixed-use development on either side of the river and turbocharge existing plans for areas such as the Royal Docks and Thamesmead.